vierth/qianlongsworld/README.md

 #### Prefabs
 When you build a Godot scene that you think can be reused across levels, please save it into the "prefabs" folder.
 First add a folder for the general category if it doesn't exist, then add it there.

+#### Adding a model to the game with custom data
+The first step to adding custom data is to ensure that you have a data structure to hold your information.
+This should inherent from BaseInfo.

+Create your model (saved to the models folder), and be sure you have a tscn that contians collision.
+See for example, the ritual ewer tscn in the bronzes models.

+Create a custom resource and save it in the data/data_resources.
+This will hold all of the info about your object and the scene of the model itself.

+From there, you can add an interactable_object into your scene and then attach the resource to this. it will dynamically load into your scene.

 ## Project roadmap
 Here are the planned features we would like to develop: